Deaths of migrants crossing English Channel ‘truly awful’, says Home Secretary

 Reform UK party leader Nigel Farage posted: “4 deaths in the Channel this morning, the new Government had better start moving fast.”

-Ms Cooper has launched a Border Security Command designed to crack down on people-smuggling gangs orchestrating the crossings.
+Ms Cooper has launched a Border Security Command, which she described as Labour’s first priority on migration, designed to crack down on people-smuggling gangs orchestrating the crossings.

 A commander for the unit is expected to be appointed in the coming weeks.